Accepted Alternative Methods for Biologics and Vaccine Testing

 Vaccines improve human and animal health and welfare by preventing the spread of infectious diseases.
 Testing of vaccines and other biologics to ensure efficacy and safety requires large numbers of animals, many of which experience pain and distress during testing.
-Therefore, identification of methods that would reduce or eliminate the need for animal testing for vaccines is a high priority for NICEATM and ICCVAM.
+Identification of methods that would reduce or eliminate the need for animal testing for vaccines is a high priority for NICEATM and ICCVAM.

-U.S. regulatory agencies have issued guidances on use of available alternative methods that replace, reduce, or refine (enhance animal well-being and lessen or eliminate pain and distress) animal use for vaccine testing.
+U.S. regulatory agencies have issued guidance on the use of available alternative methods that replace, reduce, or refine (enhance animal well-being and lessen or eliminate pain and distress) animal use for vaccine testing.

-The U.S. Department of Agriculture (USDA) has updated Veterinary Services Memorandum 800.116 (2017, originally issued 2013), which provides guidance under which manufacturers of vaccines, inactivated bacterial products, and antibody products may request an exemption to animal safety testing.
-To be considered, specific products must have a documented history of acceptable safety results and controlled manufacturing processes that ensure batch-to-batch consistency and sterility.
+The U.S. Department of Agriculture (USDA) has updated Veterinary Services Memorandum 800.116 (2017, originally issued 2013).
+This memorandum provides guidance under which manufacturers of vaccines, inactivated bacterial products, and antibody products may request an exemption to animal safety testing.
+To be considered, specific products must have a documented history of acceptable safety results.
+Controlled manufacturing processes that ensure batch-to-batch consistency and sterility are also required.

 U.S. regulations require that all veterinary vaccine batches must meet defined safety criteria prior to release.
 If vaccine potency/efficacy testing is conducted in laboratory animal models or in vitro, separate safety tests in the targeted end-use animal are typically required.
 Under certain circumstances, U.S. regulations (9 CFR 113.4) provide for exemption from testing, such as when consistency of safety is demonstrated in a sufficient number of consecutive batches.

 Validation is a process by which the reliability and relevance of an assay are established for its intended application.
-USDA Veterinary Services Memorandum 800.112, updated in 2015, provides guidance for validating veterinary biologics potency assays, and clarifies information found in Veterinary Services Memorandum 800.50 and in title 9 of the Code of Federal Regulations, sections 102.3(b)(2)(ii) and 113.8(a)(3)(ii).
+USDA Veterinary Services Memorandum 800.112, updated in 2015, provides guidance for validating veterinary biologics potency assays.
+It also clarifies information found in Veterinary Services Memorandum 800.50 and in title 9 of the Code of Federal Regulations, sections 102.3(b)(2)(ii) and 113.8(a)(3)(ii).

 Leptospirosis is a serious and often fatal disease caused by bacteria of the genus Leptospira.
 Over 500,000 people develop leptospirosis each year.
 The disease also affects livestock, pets, and wildlife.